top of page

 Our Future

-The Graphic Communications industry is evolving rapidly with exciting new technologies and opportunities.
-While these advancements enhance productivity, it's the people behind the tools who truly drive success.
-As many experienced professionals prepare for retirement, a new generation has the chance to step in and shape the future of the industry.
-To ensure a smooth transition, it's important to attract and prepare young, motivated individuals for rewarding careers in this dynamic field.
-The PICA Foundation supports this goal by partnering with schools and colleges, offering scholarships, sponsoring student awards, and providing professional development for educators.
-By investing in both technology and talent, the industry can continue to thrive and innovate.
+As many experienced professionals prepare for retirement, a new generation has the opportunity to shape the future of the industry.
+To ensure a smooth transition, it’s essential to attract and prepare young, motivated individuals for rewarding careers in this dynamic field.

 PICA Foundation Endowment Fund